stephen-huan/dotfiles/doc/cmus.md

 benefit of being able to open multiple cmus windows at a time, because each is a view into the same running process).

-The best praise I can give cmus is that I have not touched the configuration at all (I don't even know what the config file is called) but I use it very often.
+The highest praise I can give cmus is that I have not touched the configuration at all, but I use it very often.

 ## Playlists